Overview

 Step 8: Understand the Invasive Gold Standard with the Gorlin Formula

-The Gorlin formula was the original method for calculating valve area, developed for use during cardiac catheterization before echocardiography became widely available, and it's still used today when catheterization is already being performed for other reasons or when non-invasive estimates are inconclusive.
+The Gorlin formula was the original method for calculating valve area, developed for cardiac catheterization before echocardiography became widely available.
+It's still used today when catheterization is already underway for other reasons, or when non-invasive estimates come back inconclusive.
 It calculates valve area from cardiac output, heart rate, the systolic ejection period (the fraction of each cardiac cycle spent actively ejecting blood), and the mean pressure gradient measured directly across the valve during catheterization.

-Because it requires simultaneous invasive pressure and flow measurements, the Gorlin formula is more resource-intensive than echocardiographic methods like the continuity equation or pressure half-time method, which is why echo remains the first-line approach for most routine valve assessments.
-It remains valuable as a cross-check, particularly in cases where echocardiographic image quality is poor or where hemodynamic findings during catheterization don't match the non-invasive estimate.
+Because it needs simultaneous invasive pressure and flow measurements, the Gorlin formula demands more resources than echocardiographic methods like the continuity equation or pressure half-time method, which is why echo stays first-line for most routine valve assessments.
+It still earns its keep as a cross-check, particularly when echocardiographic image quality is poor or when catheterization findings don't match the non-invasive estimate.

-The Gorlin Formula Calculator supports both mitral and aortic valve calculations from catheterization data, letting you cross-check a result against the echo-based Mitral Valve Area Calculator or Aortic Valve Area Calculator.
+The Gorlin Formula Calculator supports both mitral and aortic valve calculations from catheterization data, so you can cross-check a result against the echo-based Mitral Valve Area Calculator or Aortic Valve Area Calculator.

 Key Terms

-- Ejection Fraction — the percentage of blood in the left ventricle that is pumped out with each heartbeat, a key marker of heart pump function
+- Ejection Fraction - the percentage of blood in the left ventricle pumped out with each heartbeat, a key marker of heart pump function.

-- Continuity Equation — a physical principle stating that blood flow volume must be equal on both sides of a valve, used to calculate aortic valve area non-invasively
+- Continuity Equation - a physical principle stating that blood flow volume must match on both sides of a valve, used to calculate aortic valve area non-invasively.